algemi/rock-paper-scissors-lizard-spock/README.md

-This is the game rock-paper-scissors-lizard-spock.
+This is the game 'rock-paper-scissors-lizard-spock'.

+How to start: python rock-paper-scissors-lizard-spock.py

-Have fun!
+Have fun playing it!